code4recovery/spec/README.md

 Edit URL is an optional string URL that trusted servants can use to edit the specific meeting's listing.
 This is ignored by Meeting Guide but used by TSML UI.

+#### `feedback_emails`

+Feedback Emails is an array of feedback addresses for the service entity responsible for the listing.
+When using a Google Sheet, separate multiple addresses with a `,`.

 #### `feedback_url`

-Feedback URL is an optional string URL that can be used to provide feedback about the meeting.
+Feedback URL is an optional string URL that can be used instead of `feedback_emails` to provide feedback about the meeting.
 These can be on-site or off-site absolute URLs, for example:

 - `https://example.org/feedback?meeting=meeting-slug-1`
 - `https://typeform.com/to/23904203?meeting=meeting-slug-1`